-Guidelines for appropriate use of internet, electronic networking and other media ^ postgraduate students, fellows, clinical research fellows, or equivalent.
+Guidelines for appropriate use of internet, electronic networking and other media ^

+The Guidelines for Appropriate Use of the Internet, Electronic Networking and Other Media apply to all medical trainees registered at the Temerty Faculty of Medicine at the University of Toronto, including undergraduate and postgraduate students, fellows, clinical research fellows, or equivalent.
 Use of the Internet includes posting on blogs, instant messaging [IM], social networking sites, e-mail, posting to public media sites, mailing lists and video-sites.